QUICK TRAIL FACTS

 - Pets: yes

-- Sights: dramatic coastline, beaches, coastal plateau bog, boardwalk
+- Sights: dramatic coast, beaches, coastal plateau bog, boardwalk

-This is an amazing state park — dramatic, windswept and comfortably cool on hot summer days — with a really decent hiking loop.
-Actually, it has two hiking loops.
-The trail closest to the famous striped lighthouse (West Quoddy Head Light) is called the Coast Guard Trail.
-It’s about 1 mile, and is wheelchair friendly, being wide and smooth but not paved.
-There are a couple of spur trails to harrowing overlooks from towering bluffs, as well as to a well-built staircase that leads up to a high wooden platform.
+This is an amazing state park — dramatic, windswept and comfortably cool on hot summer days — with a decent hiking loop.
+Actually, two hiking loops.
+The trail closest to the famous striped lighthouse, West Quoddy Head Light, is called the Coast Guard Trail.
+It’s about 1.0 mile, and is wheelchair friendly, being wide and smooth but not paved.
+There are a couple of spur trails to harrowing overlooks from towering bluffs, as well as to a well-built staircase that leads to a high wooden platform.

-On the other side of the park, the western side, you can do a 3.8-mile or so loop hike along the gorgeous coast to a cove with a sandy beach (there is a path across the meadow from the beach to the park’s access road if you don’t want to walk all the way along the coastline).
-The first 1/4-mile of this coastal path is well trafficked, and then the crowds really thin out.
-On a recent weekend day, there was nobody on the path.
-The trail on this side is very easy going up to Green Point, and then it gets a little narrower and more rooty, albeit stays well marked.
-You can walk back through the forest.
-Don’t miss the little boardwalk loop in the bog!
+On the other side of the park, the western side, you can do a roughly 3.8-mile loop along the gorgeous coast to a cove with a sandy beach.
+If you don’t want to return along the coast, you can take a path across the meadow from the beach to the park’s access road.
+The first 0.25-mile of the coastal path is well trafficked, and then the crowds thin out.
+The trail on this side is very easy going up to Green Point, and then it gets narrower and rootier, albeit stays well marked.
+The loop returns through the forest.
+Don’t miss the short boardwalk loop in the bog, reachable via a spur.

-This is a great little guide to the trail system.
+This is a great guide to the trail system.

 Directions: From intersection of Route 1 and Route 189 in Whiting, follow Route 189 for 8.5 miles to South Lubec Road.
 Turn right and continue on the road for 2 miles to a fork.
 Bear left and continue 2 more miles to the park entrance.
 You can park in one of two lots: closer to the lighthouse or closer to the trailhead for the longer loop trail.
 The Coast Guard Trail starts close to the lighthouse — you’ll see a sign for it on your left if you’re looking at the ocean.
 The longer loop trail heads off to the right.